 The big party happens on the Monday, with the Grand Finale of floats, bands and dancers parading around the streets of Notting Hill, Ladbroke Grove and Westbourne Park.
 There is no entry fee to the carnival itself, though you’ll need money for food and drink throughout the day.
 It’s worth making sure you have enough before arriving, as the cash points tend to quickly run out.

-Unless you plan to get there very early, avoid the tube and bus stations within the carnival area, as they’ll face heavy disruptions.
+Unless you plan to get there very early, avoid the tube and bus stations within the carnival area, as they get very busy.
 The nearest tube stops that operate as normal are High Street Kensington, Queen’s Park, Paddington and Bayswater.

 There’s street food of all kinds, from paella and bratwurst to crepes and churros.
 The markets have a grungier feel past the Westway sports centre, but it is worth persevering for the people-watching and to admire the 100m-long Portobello Wall, which features public artworks commissioned by the local council.

-Fashionistas should head to Westbourne Grove and Ledbury Rd, which are littered with higher-end boutiques and children’s shops, as well as a smorgasbord of French chains including Sandro (stores.sandro-paris.com) and Maje (us.maje.com).
-Also worth a look is Paul Smith’s three-storey flagship store (paulsmith.com), crammed with artwork and curios from the much-lauded British designer’s personal collection.
+Fashionistas should head to Westbourne Grove and Ledbury Rd, which are sprinkled with higher-end boutiques and children’s shops, as well as a smorgasbord of French chains including Sandro and Maje.
+Also worth a look is Paul Smith’s three-storey flagship store, crammed with artwork and curios from the much-lauded British designer’s personal collection.

 Finding food in Notting Hill

-With the exception of the two-Michelin-starred Ledbury (theledbury.com), a major foodie destination for its inventive modern European food, neighbourhood restaurants and independent cafes dominate in Notting Hill.
+With the exception of the two-Michelin-starred Ledbury (a major food destination for its inventive modern European food), neighbourhood restaurants and independent cafes dominate in Notting Hill.

-Italian favourites serving wood-fired pizza and pasta can be found on the bottom of Kensington Park Rd, while a number of pubs serve gourmet classics (try the Walmer Castle; walmercastlenottinghill.co.uk) or Sunday roasts (the Sun in Splendour; suninsplendourpub.co.uk).
-A coveted reservation or queueing stamina is a prerequisite for favourite local hangouts such as Granger & Co (grangerandco.com) and 202 Café (202london.com) for superb all-day dining or E&O (rickerrestaurants.com) for pan-Asian fusion and delicious cocktails.
+Italian favourites serving wood-fired pizza and pasta can be found at the bottom of Kensington Park Rd, while a number of pubs serve gourmet classics (try the Walmer Castle) or Sunday roasts (try the Sun in Splendour).
+A coveted reservation or queueing stamina is a prerequisite for favourite local hangouts such as Granger & Co and 202 London, or E&O for pan-Asian fusion and delicious cocktails.

 At weekends the best place to find street food is Acklam Village Market on Portobello Rd: it has a buzzing atmosphere, helped by regular live entertainment.
-When it comes to the weekly shop, locals head to Notting Hill Farmer’s Market (9am-1pm Sat; lfm.org.uk), in an unassuming car park near the tube station, which sells organic produce, dairy, baked goods and seafood.
-Also popular is Provenance Village Butcher (provenancebutcher.com) on Kensington Park Rd, which as well as selling top-quality, ethically sourced meat, holds regular classes to teach people the fine art of carving.
+When it comes to the weekly shop, locals head to Notting Hill Farmer’s Market (9am-1pm Sat) in an unassuming car park near the tube station, which sells organic produce, dairy, baked goods and seafood.
+Also popular is Provenance on Kensington Park Rd, which as well as selling top-quality, ethically sourced meat, holds regular classes to teach people the fine art of carving.

 Notting Hill and the silver screen

 Notting Hill’s credentials as a filming location are well known, and fans of the Hugh Grant and Julia Roberts movie of the same name can check out various memorable locations.
-Grant’s shop was inspired by a bookshop at 13-15 Blenheim Cres (it’s changed hands but pleasingly still has a travel section), Grant and Roberts took a tipsy stroll through Rosmead Gardens on Rosmead Rd (you’ll have to peek through the fence – as in the film, they’ve private), while 280 Westbourne Park Rd was home to the famous blue door shown in the film – it was painted black by a previous owner, but is now blue again.
+Grant’s shop was inspired by The Notting Hill Bookshop at 13-15 Blenheim Crescent (it’s changed hands but pleasingly still has a travel section).
+The pair take a tipsy stroll through Rosmead Gardens on Rosmead Rd (you’ll have to peek through the fence – as in the film, the gardens are private), while 280 Westbourne Park Rd is home to the famous blue door shown in the film – it was painted black by a previous owner, but is now blue again.
 Notting Hill’s hip status in the late 1960s, meanwhile, is reflected by roles in cult movies The Italian Job and Performance.

 There are also a couple of great cinemas in the area.
 The Gate has a stunningly ornate interior, and specialises in independent films.
 One of London’s oldest picture houses, the Electric is also here and has managed to retain its vintage charm over the last 100 years.
 In the lobby are some of the most innovative doughnuts in London (flavours include maple bourbon and bergamot orange) as well as a French-American diner with booth seating next door.

-They say London is just a collection of villages, and when wandering around Notting Hill the observation rings true.
-This is a unique neighbourhood with an extraordinary amount of character, and whether ticking off sights or simply exploring randomly, it’s difficult not fall for its charms.
-Notting Hill is at its busiest at weekends, when the markets are in full swing, and during these times it’s best to explore on foot.
-If you manage to visit during the week, when it’s much quieter, cycling can be a great way to get around.
+Notting Hill is served by three tube stations: Ladbroke Grove to the north; Holland Park and Notting Hill Gate (the best option for Portobello Road Market) to the south.
+Too many buses to mention will also get you here.
+The neighbourhood is at its busiest at weekends, when the markets are in full swing and when it’s best to explore on foot.
+If you visit during the week, when it’s much quieter, cycling can be a great way to get around.